goby.garden

 - One that refreshes the list of items for each of the classes fetched by #1, populating the items array which will be created, empty, in #1.

-So in #1, the other thing I will need to do is search the cache before I replace the array to see if that class is already recorded, and copy over the items from the old ClassData
+So in #1, the other thing I will need to do is search the cache before I replace the array to see if that class is already recorded, and copy over the items from the old ClassData object to the new one.

 Other random thoughts: